poidag-zz/vpc-peering-operator/README.md

 The Operator acts on the following [custom resource definitions (CRDs)](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/):

 - **`VpcPeering`**, which defines a desired VPC Peering.
   The Operator Creates a VPC Peering request upon creation of a VpcPeering CRD.
-A configurable wait timeout is defined to wait for an accept from another account.
+A configurable wait timeout is defined to wait for an accept from the peered account, when the peering becomes active the source VPCs route tables can then be managed automatically.

 | Parameter                 | Description                                   | Default |
 | ------------------------- | --------------------------------------------- | ------- |